 The Financial Ombudsman (FOS) can only go back to April 2007, when the law changed to allow these complaints.

 Many lenders reject complaints about something that was more than six years ago and say the ombudsman won’t look at them.
-FOS will often look at these “old” accounts if they have still been open and not defaulted within the last six years.
+FOS will often look at these “old” accounts if they have still been open within the last six years.

-If your account was opened in 2017 say, but the lender increased your limit in the last six years, then those limit increases can definitely be looked at.
+If your account was opened in 2017 say, but the lender increased your limit in 2021, the limit increase is within the last 6 years so it can definitely be looked at.
 You can always get bank statements going back six years, even from closed bank accounts.

 A alternative for old defaulted accounts?